Chinese mythology: Heavenly realm

-The Heavenly realm could be known as Tian, Heaven, or the sky.
+The Heavenly realm is described by the Chinese word "Tian," which can be translated into English as both "Heaven" and "sky."
 Sometimes this was personified into a deity (sky god).
-In some descriptions, this was an elaborate place ruled over by a supreme deity, or a group of supreme deities.
-Jade Emperor being associated with Daoism and Buddhas with Buddhism.
-Many astronomically observable features were subjects of mythology or the mythological locations and settings for mythic scenes these include the sun, stars, moon, planets, Milky Way (sometimes referred to as the River of Heaven), clouds, and other features.
+In some descriptions, this was an elaborate place ruled over by a supreme deity, or a group of supreme deities, Jade Emperor being associated with Daoism and Buddhas with Buddhism.
+Many astronomically observable features were subjects of mythology or the mythological locations and settings for mythic scenes.
+These include the sun, stars, moon, planets, Milky Way (sometimes referred to as the River of Heaven), clouds, and other features.
 These were often the home or destination of various deities, divinities, shamans, and many more.
 Another concept of the Heavenly realm is that of the Cords of the Sky.
 Travel between Heaven and Earth was usually described as achieved by flying or climbing.
 The Queqiao (鵲橋 (Quèqiáo)) was a bridge formed by birds flying across the Milky Way, as seen in The Cowherd and the Weaver Girl mythology surrounding the Qixi Festival.
 The hazy band of stars of the Milky Way was referred to as the "Silvery River" or the "River of Heaven".

 Subterranean realm

-According to mythology, beneath the Earth is another realm—-an underground world generally said to be inhabited by the souls of dead humans and various supernatural beings (see hun and po).
+According to mythology, beneath the Earth is another realm—an underground world generally said to be inhabited by the souls of dead humans and various supernatural beings (see hun and po).
 This hell is known by various names, including Diyu or the Yellow Springs.
 In more recent mythology, the underground inhabitation of the dead is generally described as somewhat similar to the land above: it possesses a hierarchical government bureaucracy, centered in the capital city of Youdu.
 The rulers of the underground realm are various kings, whose duties include parsing the souls of the dead according to the merits of their life on earth, and maintaining adequate records regarding that process.
 (An example of one such ruler is Yánluó wáng ("King Yanluo")).
-Souls are parsed and adjudicated for torturous punishment by balancing ones’ crimes in life against any merits earned through good deeds.
+Souls are parsed and adjudicated for torturous punishment by balancing ones' crimes in life against any merits earned through good deeds.
 Various other functions within Diyu are performed by minor officials and minions, examples of whom are Ox-Head and Horse-Face, humanoid devils with animal features.
 In some versions of mythology or Chinese folk religion, souls are returned from Diyu and reincarnated after being given the Drink of Forgetfulness by Meng Po.